Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-boxdata.rst

 POST catalog
 ^^^^^^^^^^^^

-Use POST to create a new datasource for CrunchBox.
+Use POST to create a new CrunchBox.
 Note that new boxdata is only created when there is a new combination of where and filter data.
-If the same variables and filteres are indicated by the POST data, the existing combination will result in a modification of metadata associated with the cube data.
+If the same variables and filters are indicated by the POST data, the existing combination will result in a modification of metadata associated with the cube data.
 This is to keep avoid recomputing analysis needlessly.